 She is grateful to God for leading her to Caring Pathways where she can help pet owners with end of life care for their beloved pets.
 Her life verse is Proverbs 3:5-6: “Trust in the LORD with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths.”

 When she isn’t working, Eva enjoys hiking, pencil drawing, reading mystery novels, gardening, volunteering, and taking advantage of the outdoor activities Colorado has to offer.

 Kay was retired when she began working for Caring Pathways and she joined the team because she wanted to be a part of something rewarding.
 She enjoys helping clients to feel comfortable during this difficult time for them.
 She understands the importance of client care and attention to detail.
 She is married to her husband of 50 years, and they have 3 daughters, 6 grandchildren, and 2 great grandchildren.
 When she isn’t working, she enjoys hiking, water skiing, snow skiing, golfing, and reading.

-Jessica Alexander, Client Relations Team
+Erin Malles, Client Relations Team

 A compassionate way to say goodbye.